lahirudilshan/location-search-nextjs-interview-assessment/README.md

 - User can search any location on map
 - View searched location on Map with a image (if available)
-- show user tried search terms as history
+- shows user tried search terms as history
 - remove search history
 - User friendly UI design
   <br/>